The Super Mario Bros Movie

 Themes:

-Themes in the movie include family, brothers, plumbing, other worlds, good vs. bad, mushrooms, race karts, power, marriage, love vs. obsession, heroism, courage, dreaming big, trying new things, turtles, villains with delusional grandeur, kingdoms, teamwork, overcoming differences, prison, prisoners, death, taking over the world, power up blocks, cat suits, bullet bills, and Koopas,
+Family, brothers, plumbing, other worlds, good vs. bad, mushrooms, race karts, power, marriage, love vs. obsession, heroism, courage, dreaming big, trying new things, turtles, villains with delusional grandeur, kingdoms, teamwork, overcoming differences, prison, prisoners, death, taking over the world, power up blocks, cat suits, bullet bills, and Koopas,

 Language: